bendo/bendo.github.io/README.md

-Source code of my personal web page.
+Source code of my personal web page. :octocat:

 ### To build a site